It's been almost a year since the last Apple Cinema Displays update. And that was just a price drop. So … what's taking Apple so long?

 It obviously doesn't make sense to promote a feature that requires wide support to be successful.

-So here's my prediction:
+So here are my prediction:

 An excellent source with more information is this article over at Ars Technica.